JennyZhang0810/JennyZhang0810/README.md

 UAIV-Foundry is how we make the process auditable, measurable, and reusable.
 ```

-Together, these projects aim to turn low-altitude UAV data construction into a reproducible data-centric workflow rather than a one-off dataset release.
+This stack is designed to turn low-altitude UAV data construction into a reproducible data-centric workflow rather than a one-off dataset release.

 ---